-In the recent time, a majority of enterprises have transformed the way they operated, switching from traditional methods, and relying on technology evolution.
+In recent times, a majority of enterprises have transformed the way they operated, switching from traditional methods, and relying on technology evolution.

 Why is Software Testing Important for Smart Infrastructure?